 "Not so much as that," said the Colonel.
-"We could not have been moving more than fourteen or fifteen hours, and a camel seldom goes more than two and a half miles an hour unless he is trotting.
-That would give about forty miles, but still it is, I fear, rather far for a rescue.
+"We could not have been moving more than fifteen or sixteen hours, and a camel does not do more than two and a half miles an hour unless it is trotting.
+That would only give about forty miles, but still it is, I fear, rather far for a rescue.
 I don't know that we are much the better for this postponement.
 What have we to hope for?
 We may just as well take our gruel."